Blake Transit Center

 The Blake Transit Center (BTC) is a major public transit station in downtown Ann Arbor, Michigan.
 It is the main hub for TheRide, serving as the terminus and transfer point for 17 Ann Arbor-based routes in the system's hub-and-spoke bus network.
 It also serves as a transfer point for multiple intercity bus services.

 The current building is the second Blake Transit Center, built in the early 2010s to replace a smaller building on the west side of the block that could no longer manage the increased utilization.

+The Blake Transit Center is currently closed due to construction on 4th Avenue.

 Service

 The Blake is the largest of the AAATA's three transit centers, serving as a destination for 17 routes.
 It serves as the main hub for Ann Arbor's hub-and-spoke bus transportation model.
 Four of these routes (3, 4, 5 and 6) connect the Blake to the smaller Ypsilanti Transit Center by various routes.

 Regional service

 In addition to serving local routes, the BTC is also the Ann Arbor terminus of the D2A2, an hourly express bus service to Grand Circus Park in downtown Detroit.
 It also serves as the Ann Arbor stop on the Michigan Flyer, an intercity service connecting to East Lansing, Brighton, and Detroit Metropolitan Airport.

 Finally, the Blake is one stop for the Indian Trails line 1488, which connects to Detroit, Jackson, Lansing, Clare, Gaylord, and St. Ignace.